 What are the best plants for your pergola?
 First, let’s quickly look at what a pergola is!
 A pergola is an open structure design with pillars which support flat cross beams and latticework, often covered with plants.

-People use pergolas as a trellis on a walkway or protecting some outdoor living space.
+People use pergolas as a trellis with climbing plants on a walkway or protecting some outdoor living space.
 The best pergola plants grow fast covering the structure requiring minimal care.
 Pergola vines and plants vary in size, appearance, and growing habit.

 Most of these are flowering plants and vines which add color to the structure and landscape.
 Some gardeners combine plants with different blooming seasons to help extend the “season of color.”